Important Announcement: Webinar Recordings of the Menopause Symposium are now available for purchase!

-This year ATMS invites practitioners to download the webinar recordings of the Live Streaming, from the Menopause Symposium on Sunday 7 February 2021 in Sydney.
+ATMS invites practitioners to download the webinar recordings of the Live Streaming, from the Menopause Symposium, which took place on Sunday 7 February 2021 in Sydney.

-The Menopause Symposium will provide a unique opportunity for practitioners to understand the physiology of the menopause transition and its impact on women’s physical and psychological health, and the ways in which natural, allopathic and allied health modalities can support that transition.
+The Menopause Symposium provides a unique opportunity for practitioners to understand the physiology of the menopause transition and its impact on women’s physical and psychological health, and the ways in which natural, allopathic and allied health modalities can support that transition.

 Hear from five leading experts in Chinese medicine, naturopathy, endocrinology and pelvic physiotherapy, as they share factors impacting menopause symptoms.

 Speakers and Topics include (full topic outlines and bios below):